-Hmm…this is a tricky one.
-Definitely check out the city’s laneways for some shopping bargains, along with Smith Street, Collingwood for some decent factory outlets.
+Before you go, I have a few words of advice from Steve; definitely check out the city’s laneways for some shopping bargains, along with Smith Street, Collingwood for some decent factory outlets.

 Avoid the DFO outlets and Docklands’ Harbour Town.
 In my observation, the items on “sale” there are more expensive than the major city department stores, although the rare occasional bargain may be found.

-The locals are also only too happy to recommend things to see and do, and give you directions on how to get there.
+The locals are also only too happy to recommend things to do in Melbourne, and give you directions on how to get there.
 This city is very easy to navigate.

-BIO: Steve Davidson moved down to Melbourne from tropical Queensland almost 12 years ago.
-He first visited Melbourne in the winter time (deliberately) to see if it was as miserable as everyone says it is.
+About Steve Davidson: Steve moved down to Melbourne from tropical Queensland almost 12 years ago.
+He first visited Melbourne in the wintertime (deliberately) to see if it was as miserable as everyone says it is.
 He ended up falling in love with the city.
-You can follow Steve on twitter and connect with him on facebook.
+You can follow Steve on twitter.